SyedMIrtazaHyder/CHESS/README.md

 Bot Ideas: https://www.freecodecamp.org/news/simple-chess-ai-step-by-step-1d55a9266977/</br>
 How to Properly make a chess engine: https://www.chessprogramming.org/Main_Page</br>
 Generating Psuedo Legal and Legal Moves: https://peterellisjones.com/posts/generating-legal-chess-moves-efficiently/#:~:text=Pseudo-legal%20move%20generation,enemy%20pieces%20on%20(captures). </br>

+## Overview

+This C++ project implements a Chess Game with a built-in bot player.
+It focuses on two main components: the core chess game mechanics and the development of a basic bot player.

+### Chess Game Mechanics

+- <b>Pseudo-legal</b> moves for jumping pieces (pawn, king & knight), and sliding pieces (queen, rook & bishop).
+- <b>Checks</b> and <b>Pins</b> for filtering <b>Legal moves</b> from all generated pseudo-legal moves.
+- <b>Castling</b> and <b>En-Passant</b>
+- <b>Checkmate, Stalemate, Draw by Repetition, Resignation</b>

+### Bot Implementation

+- Filtering the best position to move based on a heatmap.
+- Filtering the best piece to move in a given scenario.
+- Avoids check and can deliver checkmate.

 ## Feautures</br>
 The main features that are implemented include:</br>